 Most of the time, my travel is dictated by work assignments.
 I’ve been lucky to partner with destination marketing organizations across Europe and both North and South America.
 I also teach photography workshops in various countries.

 Every year, I take one or two trips aboard to expand my portfolio.
-These trips range from adventures, like cycling the Great Divide Mountain Bike Route in 2015, to landscape photography trips like my recent visit to Italy.
+These trips range from adventures, like cycling the Carretera Austral across Patagonia, to landscape photography trips to places like Italy, Iceland or the USA.

 What’s your favourite place to photograph?

 It is no accident that I call the Canadian Rockies home.
 They are my favourite landscape to photograph and offer a lifetime worth of adventure.
 The three towns – Canmore, Banff and Jasper – all have their individual cultures, too, so there is so much variety to enjoy.

 When I travel, I most often seek out mountainous landscapes.
 It’s so difficult to choose a favourite, but the short list includes Patagonia, Iceland, and Italy.

 I always look forward to visiting new destinations, too, so I have quite the bucket list.
 I really need to return to both Norway and New Zealand, simply because I was just beginning my photography career when I visited and I’d love the opportunity to photograph both regions again.
 I’ve also yet to travel in Asia or sub-Sahara Africa, but I am hoping that changes soon enough!

 Truthfully, it’s difficult to organize a lengthy internship.
 I am always open to speaking with individuals about their work and the industry in general.
 I try my best to respond to every email and direct message that I receive, too, so don’t hesitate to ask a question.

 I also enjoy having people join me on photo shoots, but it’s hard to organize in advance.
 If you are visiting the Canadian Rockies, it wouldn’t hurt to inquire about opportunities to join me in the field.